360-info/report-climate-housing/data/README.md

 Figures are also provided separately for new builds, renovations and existing dwellings.

 New build and renovation data is based on actual certificates issues between 2016 and 2021.
 Existing dwelling data is simulated by removing energy saving features from the new build and renovation certificate data.
 Existing dwelling simulations are only available in some areas.

-## Not included with repository

-`02_AHCD_Sensitive_Data_File_001469.dta` contains the record-level survey results from the [Australian Housing Condition Data Infrastructure](https://doi.org/10.26193/IBL7PZ).
-This data cannot be shared without permission.
-You can apply for permission to download the data, as well as the data dictionary, from the [ADA Dataverse page](https://doi.org/10.26193/IBL7PZ).

 ## Survey results